Zen

-The term Zen is derived from the Japanese pronunciation of the Middle Chinese word 禪 (chán), an abbreviation of 禪那 (chánnà), which is a Chinese transliteration of the Sanskrit word ध्यान dhyāna ("meditation").
-Zen emphasizes rigorous self-restraint, meditation-practice and the subsequent insight into nature of mind (見性, Ch. jiànxìng, Jp. kensho, "perceiving the true nature") and nature of things (without arrogance or egotism), and the personal expression of this insight in daily life, especially for the benefit of others.
-As such, it de-emphasizes knowledge alone of sutras and doctrine, and favors direct understanding through spiritual practice and interaction with an accomplished teacher or Master.
+Zen emphasizes meditation practice, direct insight into one's own Buddha nature (見性, Ch. jiànxìng, Jp. kenshō), and the personal expression of this insight in daily life for the benefit of others.
+Some Zen sources de-emphasize doctrinal study and traditional practices, favoring direct understanding through zazen and interaction with a master (Jp: rōshi, Ch: shīfu) who may be depicted as an iconoclastic and unconventional figure.
+In spite of this, most Zen schools also promote traditional Buddhist practices like chanting, precepts, walking meditation, rituals, monasticism and scriptural study.

-Zen teaching draws from numerous sources of Sarvastivada meditation practice and Mahāyāna thought, especially Yogachara, the Tathāgatagarbha sūtras, the Laṅkāvatāra Sūtra, and the Huayan school, with their emphasis on Buddha-nature, totality, and the Bodhisattva-ideal.
+With an emphasis on Buddha-nature thought, intrinsic enlightenment and sudden awakening, Zen teaching draws from numerous Buddhist sources, including Sarvāstivāda meditation, the Mahayana teachings on the bodhisattva, Yogachara and Tathāgatagarbha texts (like the Laṅkāvatāra), and the Huayan school.
 The Prajñāpāramitā literature, as well as Madhyamaka thought, have also been influential in the shaping of the apophatic and sometimes iconoclastic nature of Zen rhetoric.

-Furthermore, the Chan School was also influenced by Taoist philosophy, especially Neo-Daoist thought.

 Etymology

-The word Zen is derived from the Japanese pronunciation (kana: ぜん) of the Middle Chinese word 禪 (Middle Chinese: [dʑian]; Chán), which in turn is derived from the Sanskrit word dhyāna (ध्यान), which can be approximately translated as "contemplation", "absorption", or "meditative state".
+The word Zen is derived from the Japanese pronunciation (kana: ぜん) of the Middle Chinese word 禪 (Middle Chinese: [dʑian]; Chán), which in turn is derived from the Sanskrit word dhyāna (ध्यान), which can be approximately translated as 'contemplation', 'absorption', or 'meditative state'.

-The actual Chinese term for the "Zen school" is 禪宗 (Chánzōng), while "Chan" just refers to the practice of meditation itself (習禪 (xíchán)) or the study of meditation (禪學 (chánxué)) though it is often used as an abbreviated form of Chánzong.
+The actual Chinese term for the "Zen school" is 禪宗 (Chánzōng), while "Chan" just refers to the practice of meditation itself (習禪 (xíchán)) or the study of meditation (禪學 (chánxué)) though it is often used as an abbreviated form of Chanzong.

+Zen is also called 佛心宗, fóxīnzōng (Chinese) or busshin-shū (Japanese), the "Buddha-mind school", from fó-xīn, 'Buddha-mind'; "this term can refer either to the (or a) Buddha's compassionate and enlightened mind, or to the originally clear and pure mind inherent in all beings to which they must awaken."
+Busshin may also refer to Buddhakaya, the Buddha-body, "an embodiment of awakened activity".

 "Zen" is traditionally a proper noun as it usually describes a particular Buddhist sect.
-In more recent times, the lowercase "zen" is used when discussing the philosophy and was officially added to the Merriam-Webster dictionary in 2018.
+In more recent times, the lowercase "zen" is used when discussing a worldview or attitude that is "peaceful and calm".
+It was officially added to the Merriam-Webster dictionary in 2018.